aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_representative-samples.md

 Example:  Presidential Approval Rating image of the seal of the President of the United StatesA random sample of 1500 U.S. adults is taken.
 They are asked whether they approve or disapprove of the current president's performance so far (i.e. an approval rating).
 Of the 1500 surveyed, 660 respond with "approve".
-Calculate a 95% confidence interval for the overall approval rating of the the president.
+Calculate a 95% confidence interval for the overall approval rating of the president.

 1. Check conditions.
 Since a confidence interval, we can examine the number of "successes" and the number of "failures".
 In this example there were 660 successes and 840 failures (found by N - number of successes).
 With both successes and failures being at least 5, the condition to use the z-method to calculate the interval is acceptable.